CODAIT/teach-nao-robot-a-new-skill/README_object_detection.md

   $ ifconfig | grep inet | grep 169 | cut -d" " -f2
   ```
   > Replace `169` with the first three digits of your robot's IP address.
-* Note thye IP address.
+* Note the IP address.
 You will need it to customize the Choregraphe scripts, so your robot can connect to the host machine.

 #### Open the example project in Choregraphe, customize and run the behavior